Agoric/documentation/main/ertp/ERTP-Guide/Amounts.md

 ![Brand methods](brand.svg)

-A `brand` object is an `amount` object's kind of digital asset, such as our imaginary qualtoos currency or, in a game, a powerful magic sword.
+A `brand` object is an `amount` object's kind of digital asset, such as our imaginary quatloos currency or, in a game, a powerful magic sword.

 As we'll see later, `mint` objects create new asset `payment`